Dagger compact category: Examples

+In all the examples listed except for n-Cob for sufficiently large n, every object is isomorphic to its dual: a compact dagger category with this property is called "self-dual".
+If $G$ is a group and Rep($G$) is its category of unitary representations on finite-dimensional Hilbert spaces, with the usual tensor product of representations, then Rep($G$) is always dagger compact, but it may or may not be self-dual, depending on the group $G$.

 Infinite-dimensional Hilbert spaces are not dagger compact, and are described by dagger symmetric monoidal categories.

 Structural theorems

 Selinger showed that dagger compact categories admit a Joyal-Street style diagrammatic language and proved that dagger compact categories are complete with respect to finite dimensional Hilbert spaces i.e. an equational statement in the language of dagger compact categories holds if and only if it can be derived in the concrete category of finite dimensional Hilbert spaces and linear maps.
-There is no analogous completeness for Rel or nCob.
+There is no analogous completeness for Rel or n-Cob.

 This completeness result implies that various theorems from Hilbert spaces extend to this category.
 For example, the no-cloning theorem implies that there is no universal cloning morphism.
 Completeness also implies far more mundane features as well: dagger compact categories can be given a basis in the same way that a Hilbert space can have a basis.
 Operators can be decomposed in the basis; operators can have eigenvectors, etc..
 This is reviewed in the next section.